SimonBoothroyd/tico/README.md

 coords = torch.tensor(mol.conformers[0].m_as("bohr")).double()
 ```

-An internal coordinate representation of the molecule can be created using the `tico.ic`:
+An internal coordinate representation of the molecule can then be created using the
+helpers in the `tico.ic` module:

 ```python
 import tico.ic